thecartercenter/nemo/docs/production-setup.md

 ### Converting an Existing Instance from MySQL to PostgreSQL

 1. Install PostgreSQL (see above).
-1. First upgrade to version v5.16 (`git checkout v5.16`), which is the last MySQL compatible version.
+1. First upgrade to version v5.16.x, which is the last MySQL compatible version.
 1. `cp config/mysql2postgres.yml.example config/mysql2postgres.yml`
 1. In `config/mysql2postgres.yml`, ensure the database under `mysql_data_source` matches your MySQL database name.
 1. Ensure a database `elmo_production` exists in PostgreSQL (note that anything in this DB will be destroyed).